cmstas/Software/dataMCplotMaker/README.md

   - --xAxisVerticalBinLabels: if using xAxisBinLabels, specify vertical orientation (default is diagonal)
   - --dataName X: replace the name for "data" in the legend with the user-defined value
   - --topYaxisTitle X: change the y-axis label in the top histogram from its default of "data/MC"
-  - --type X: change the top-left label from its default of "CMS Preliminary"
+  - --type X: additional label to "CMS" on the top-left (i.e. Preliminary, Summplementary, Simulation, etc.)
   - --overrideHeader X: override the entire top line to the user-defined value
   - --energy X: change the energy from its default of 13 TeV
   - --lumi X: change the lumi from its default of 10.0 fb-1.